MARTIMM/gnome-gtk3/docs/index.md

   * **v2019.07.1.439.\***
   * **v2019.11.328.\***
   * **v2019.11.503.\***
-* Minimal version; **v2019.07.1.439\***
+  * **v2020.12-32.\***

 ## Raku

 **NOTE**: It is really important to install the latest version of Raku because some of the encountered bugs went away after upgrading.
 Also some tricks like variable argument lists to native functions were only possible after summer 2019.

   Here are some steps to follow if you want to be at the top of things.
 You need `git` to get the Rakudo software from the github site.
+However, the people who distribute the compiler, put much effort to keep the distribution packages up to date nowadays for *nixes and windows.
+So the next steps become less important.

+  Anyways …
   1) Make a directory to work in, e.g. Raku
   2) Go in that directory and run `git clone https://github.com/rakudo/rakudo.git`
   3) Then go into the created rakudo directory